 Where to Stay in Brno, Czech Republic

-From the unexpected to the luxury, Brno has enough hotels, apartments, and accommodations to tempt you to stay beyond a day trip.
+From the unexpected to the luxurious, Brno has enough hotels, apartments, and accommodations to tempt you to stay beyond a day trip.

 One night at the 10-Z nuclear fallout shelter is a curious experience for its novelty, especially since the rooms retain some original furnishings to keep the feel and communist-era historical context.
 It’s a budget stay, with a double room for €30 with a shared bathroom, but I wouldn’t recommend it for an extended stay.
 The cold and lack of daylight would get uncomfortable.